 Lion’s Gate Hospital Foundation

-G3 has donated $31,000 to the Lion’s Gate Hospital Foundation to support the construction of a new Medical & Surgical Centre, much needed equipment such as ventilators for the hospital’s dedicated COVID-19 unit and a transport monitor for ICU patients, as well as supplying key programs to our community.
+G3 has donated $31,000 to the Lion’s Gate Hospital Foundation to support the construction of a new Medical & Surgical Centre, much needed equipment such as ventilators for the hospital’s dedicated COVID-19 unit and most recently, as seen in the photo below, a transport monitor for ICU patients, as well as supplying key programs to our community.

 City of North Vancouver Fire Department